Apillon/apillon-services/docs/rest-API-specs.md

 # REST API specifications

 All REST API services should have same request and response structure.
-To achieve that, try to write code according to standards.
+To achieve that, try to write code according to the existing standards.
 See dev-console-api project on how to write controllers and service functions.

 ## Request